 It's tough to get rid of this odor.
-That's because the fatty acids that help create the odor are not water soluble, so it does not wash off in the shower.
-In fact, the reason the smell is so distinct is because the acids can easily transfer to clothing and bedding that are close to the skin, and can't be washed off.
+That's because the fatty acids that help create the odor are not water-soluble, so it does not wash off in the shower.
+The reason the smell is so distinct is that the acids can easily transfer to clothing and bedding that are close to the skin, and can't be washed off.

 There are a few other ways to reduce nonenal odor:

 - Air out living areas regularly.
-Sometimes a senior’s environment can be warm and stuff which magnifies the odor.
+Sometimes a senior’s environment can be warm and stuffy, which magnifies the odor.
 Open windows and use ventilation when possible.

 - Wash clothing regularly.
-Because older people sweat less, they don't have the offensive body odor of a younger person and may not do laundry as often.
-Even though the nonenal-2 molecule isn't water soluble, a laundry supplement designed to fight stains and cut grease may help.
+Even though the nonenal-2 molecule isn't water-soluble, a laundry supplement designed to fight stains and cut grease may help.

-- Make sure bedding is clean.
-Air out bedding between use and wash regularly in hot water.
+- Make sure the bedding is clean.
+Air out bedding between use and regularly wash in hot water.

 The Good News

 While the ‘Old Person Smell’ may be a bit musty, it's still ranked less problematic than middle-aged body odor.
-In fact, people compare nonenal to the smell of cucumbers, aged beer and old books -- nothing inherently offensive.
+In fact, people compare nonenal to the scent of cucumbers, aged beer, and old books -- nothing inherently offensive.

-So the next time you walk into a senior living community, nursing home or your parents’ house, you'll know why you smell what you smell.
-It's a natural byproduct of aging, and it can't be eliminated entirely even with superior cleaning and dedication to personal hygiene.
-For more information on aging, subscribe to our blog!
+So, the next time you walk into a senior living community, retirement home, or your parents’ house, you'll know why you smell what you smell.
+It's a natural byproduct of aging, and it can't be eliminated even with superior cleaning and dedication to personal hygiene.